 Heat Syncope is also known as orthostatic dizziness.
 This refers to a fainting episode that someone can experience in high environmental temperatures, usually during the initial days of heat exposure.
 Heat syncope occurs when an individual in a hot environment does not have adequate blood flow to the brain, causing the person to lose conciousness.
-This commonly occurs when someone is standing for long periods of time without movement.
+This commonly occurs when someone is standing for long periods of time without movement or sudden rising from a sitting or lying position in the heat.

 How do you prevent heat syncope?